Fridolina Rolfö: International career

 Rolfö played for Sweden under-19 international team at the 2011–12 UEFA Under-19 Championship.
 She helped Sweden win the competition by defeating Spain 1–0 in extra time.

 Rolfö's club form with Linköping caught the eye of national team coach Pia Sundhage, who promptly handed Rolfö a debut cap in Sweden's 2–1 friendly defeat by Germany at Eyravallen on 29 October 2014.
 In her five-minute substitute appearance she almost scored but was denied by German goalkeeper Nadine Angerer.

 Rolfö played in the 2016 Summer Olympics at Rio de Janeiro helping Sweden to a silver medal after losing in the final to Germany.
 Rolfö did not feature in the 2–1 loss in the Gold Medal Match, after suffering a tournament-ending injury in the quarter-final against the USWNT.

 On 16 June 2019, Rolfö scored her first goal in the 2019 World Cup in a 5–1 win over Thailand.

 Rolfö was selected to represent Sweden in the 2020 Summer Olympics held in Tokyo in 2021.
 She featured in every match except for Sweden's final group stage match against New Zealand.
 She scored three goals in five matches as her team won the silver medal again after being defeated 2–3 on penalties by Canada.

 On 13 June 2023, she was included in the 23-player squad for the FIFA 2023 World Cup.
 She scored the first goal in the 2-0 win over Australia for third place.
 Two weeks later, she underwent knee surgery to repair her meniscus, and was out for the rest of the year.

 On 12 July 2025, she received her 100th cap in a 4–1 victory over Germany at the UEFA Women's Euro 2025.

 Personal life

 Rolfö is currently in a relationship with Simon Skott, whom she met in 2016.
+In February 2025, she announced that they had become engaged at some point in the previous year.
+In September 2026, Rolfö announced that she was pregnant, with the pair expecting their first child in March 2027.

 While at Wolfsburg, Rolfö was roommates with fellow national team teammate Madelen Janogy, whom Rolfö helped tackle her mental health challenges.